sudheerj/javascript-interview-questions/README.md

      }
      ```
      The output of the above for loops is 4 4 4 4 and 0 1 2 3
      **Explanation:** Due to event loop of javascript, the `setTimeout` callback function is called after the loop has been executed.
 Since the variable i is declared with `var` keyword it became a global variable and the value was equal to 4 using iteration when the time setTimeout function is invoked.
-Hence, the output of the first loop is 4 4 4 4.
+Hence, the output of the first loop is `4 4 4 4`.
 Whereas in the second loop, the variable i is declared as `let` keyword it became a block scoped variable and it holds a new value(0, 1 ,2 3) for each iteration.
-Hence, the output of the first loop is 0 1 2 3.
+Hence, the output of the first loop is `0 1 2 3`.

+303. ### List down some of the features of ES6?
+     Below are the list of some new features of ES6,
+     1. Support for constants or immutable variables
+     2. Block-scope support for variables, constants and functions
+     3. Arrow functions
+     4. Default parameters
+     5. Rest and Spread Parameters
+     6. Template Literals
+     7. Multi-line Strings
+     8. Destructuring Assignment
+     9. Enhanced Object Literals
+     10. Promises
+     11. Classes
+     12. Modules
+304. ### ?
+305. ### ?
+306. ### ?
+307. ### ?
+308. ### ?
+309. ### ?
+310. ### ?
+311. ### ?